Uyghurs: Religion

 The ancient Uyghurs believed in many local deities.
 These practices gave rise to shamanism and Tengrism.
 Uyghurs also practiced aspects of Zoroastrianism such as fire altars, and adopted Manichaeism as a state religion for the Uyghur Khaganate, possibly in 762 or 763.
 Ancient Uyghurs also practiced Buddhism after they moved to Qocho, and some believed in Church of the East.

 People in the Western Tarim Basin region began their conversion to Islam early in the Kara-Khanid Khanate period.
 Some pre-Islamic practices continued under Muslim rule; for example, while the Quran dictated many rules on marriage and divorce, other pre-Islamic principles based on Zoroastrianism also helped shape the laws of the land.
 There had been Christian conversions in the late 19th and early 20th centuries, but these were suppressed by the First East Turkestan Republic government agents.
-Because of persecution the churches were destroyed and the believers were scattered.
+Because of persecution, the churches were destroyed and the believers were scattered.
 According to the national census, 0.5% or 1,142 Uyghurs in Kazakhstan were Christians in 2009.

 Modern Uyghurs are primarily Muslim and they are the second-largest predominantly Muslim ethnicity in China after the Hui.
 The majority of modern Uyghurs are Sunnis, although additional conflicts exist between Sufi and non-Sufi religious orders.
 While modern Uyghurs consider Islam to be part of their identity, religious observance varies between different regions.
 In general, Muslims in the southern region, Kashgar in particular, are more conservative.
 For example, women wearing the veil (a piece of cloth covering the head completely) are more common in Kashgar than some other cities.
-The veil, however, has been banned in some cities since 2014 after it became more popular.
+The veil, however, has been banned in cities such as Ürümqi since 2014 after it became more popular there.